CTingChun/Preemptive_Multithreading/README.md

 1. **Turn in the source files for preemptive multithreading to be compiled using SDCC and targets EdSim51.**
 2. testpreempt.c , which contains the startup code and sets up the producer-consumer example.
 3. preemptive.c , preemptive.h , which contains the cooperative multithreading code.
+4. Turn in the typescript for compiling your code using the provided Makefile.

 ## Scoring (Check detailed requirments via iLMS)